-Pain is contained in the word “painting,” an art teacher I know once said.
-He explained that pain is an affirmation of life, and art is about life, thus, about pain.
+Pain was contained in the word “painting,” an art teacher I know once said.
+He explained that pain was an affirmation of life, and art was about life, thus, about pain.
 This pain, however, was never as palpable to me as in the paintings in Paete Church.

 Paete is a lakeside town in Laguna, a few hours by bus from Manila.
 Attributed as the birthplace of the yo-yo, it is known more for its world-class folk art: woodcarving, papier-mache, and paintings.
 Artisans and artists have inhabited the town for centuries, their dexterity imprinted in their genes.
 Much is made out of the fact that the town hero is neither a soldier nor a statesman, but an artisan.

 I visited the town with fellow art aficionados and Paete-philes.
 Our welcome party was a box-full of neon-colored chicks, begging to be papped.
 The street vendor admitted that spray-painting poultry was merely for aesthetics, nothing more.
 There was art even in business in this town.